WoltLab/docs.woltlab.com/pages/php/php_database-access.md

 ## The PreparedStatement Object

-The database access is designed around [PreparedStatement](https://github.com/WoltLab/WCF/blob/master/wcfsetup/install/files/lib/system/database/statement/PreparedStatement.class.php), built on top of `PDOStatement`, and each query requires you to obtain a statement object.
+The database access is designed around [PreparedStatement](https://github.com/WoltLab/WCF/blob/master/wcfsetup/install/files/lib/system/database/statement/PreparedStatement.class.php), built on top of PHP's `PDOStatement` so that you call all of `PDOStatement`'s methods, and each query requires you to obtain a statement object.

 ```php
 <?php